 Ready to start planning your fairytale wedding?
 Even if you have the most active imagination, you’ll probably need a little bit of help finding wedding inspiration along the way.
 While Pinterest is a great place to start, you’re going to want more than a few tasty appetizer ideas and DIY vases to fashion the day of your dreams.
 If you need a little help awakening that creative spark, read on.

 Here are a few places to look for wedding inspiration.

 Pinterest isn’t your only online resource.
-Instagram is one of the best - and easiest - places to look for ideas.
-Simply punch wedding-related hashtags into the search bar, and - voila - you’ve got a treasure trove of inspiration.
+Instagram is one of the best - and easiest - places to look for wedding inspiration and ideas.
+Simply punch wedding-related hashtags into the search bar, and - voila - you’ve got a treasure trove of inspiration and the latest wedding trends.
 You can also get uber specific with your searches, so don’t be afraid to try obscure sounding hashtags - there are probably more than a few people just like you out there.